 Prior to writing fiction, Elisa earned a Bachelor of Arts in psychology from the University of Pennsylvania and a Master of Science in clinical nutrition from New York University.
 After becoming a registered dietitian and certified personal trainer, she worked as a clinical dietitian and opened a nutrition consulting practice.

 For most of her 22-year nutrition career, Elisa was a freelance health and nutrition writer, author and spokesperson.
 Her articles have appeared in magazines including Success, Parents, Redbook, Seventeen, Women’s Day and Weight Watchers and on websites including Today.com, Shape.com, and USNews.com.
 Elisa is the award-winning author of four nutrition books including Younger Next Week (Harlequin Nonfiction) and Nutrition at Your Fingertips (Alpha Books).
 She also served as a national media spokesperson for the Academy of Nutrition and Dietetics for six years and subsequently became a spokesperson for Got Milk? and other campaigns for several national brands.

-Born in Brooklyn, New York and raised in eastern Long Island, Elisa currently resides in Manhattan with her husband of 25 years and her two sons, aged 20 and 16.
+Born in Brooklyn, New York and raised in eastern Long Island, Elisa resides in New York City with her husband of 27 years and her two sons, aged 22 and 18.
 When she’s not writing (or reading) or scrolling through social media, she’s power walking.
 And when there isn’t a pandemic, she attends book signings and fan-girls over favorite authors, sees movies and Broadway shows, and attends concerts and basketball games with her family.
 She also loves music and just laughing with her family and friends.
 Oh, and giving hugs, too.